GoogleContainerTools/kpt-functions-catalog/functions/go/generate-services/README.md

 - `namespace` - namespace set on the generated Services (default: `gcp-services`)
 - `disable-on-destroy` - value for the `cnrm.cloud.google.com/disable-on-destroy` annotation on the generated Services (default: `""` - no annotation)

-These options can be configured declaratively in the data field of a `ConfigMap` or imperatively following a `kpt fn run` command.
+These options can be configured declaratively in the data field of a `ConfigMap` or imperatively following a `kpt fn eval` command.

 ## Output